 - Drains must be designed to flow.
 You need a 1/4 inch drop for every foot of pipe to achieve proper gravity in plumbing.

-- Sewer lines from the toilet and sink both need stack vents which allow air into the sewer lines for maintenance purposes.
+- Sewer lines from the toilet and sink both need stack vents that allow air into the sewer lines for maintenance purposes.

 - Fixture Spacing